-Sounds simple, and it is...
-So just how is ayurvedic abhyanga done?
+Sounds simple, and it is... so just how is Ayurveda done?

 - Use comfortably-warm massage oil.
 (Store your massage oil in a small container and warm it by holding the container under running hot water, or setting it in a bowl or container of hot water.)

 - Dip your fingertips into the warm oil and apply it lightly to your entire body.